below/DarkUIKit/README.md

 ## Update: Fixed

-The issue could simply be fixed by setting all assets to "render as template"
+The issue could simply be fixed by setting all assets to "Render As Template Image"

 ## Prime Objective